diagrams/diagrams-doc/doc/cmdline.rst

 This instance is quite convenient, however, especially when we want our IO action to depend on some command-line option.
-The following exercises should be helpful in gaining practice working with IO and options by modifing the clock example into a useful clock making program.
+The following exercises should be helpful in gaining practice working with IO and options by modifying the clock example into a useful clock making program.

 .. container:: exercises